nikomatsakis/rfcs/text/0000-contingency-plan.md

 appropriate to include an "opt-in" breaking change and when it is not**.

-One thing that is considered out of scope for this RFC is the question of when to release Rust 2.0 (or, more generally, a new major version of Rust).
-This RFC is focused on exploring the kinds of changes we can make within a single major version; the question of when to change major versions is complex enough to be worth considering separately.
+This RFC is focused specifically on the question of what kinds of changes we can make within a single major version (as well as some limited mechanisms that lay the groundwork for certain kinds of anticipated changes).
+It intentionally does not address the question of a release schedule for Rust 2.0, nor does it propose any new features itself.
+These topics are complex enough to be worth considering in separate RFCs.

 # Detailed design